elastic/kibana/platform/README.md

 ## Dev setup

-Make sure you're running the Node version specified in `../.node-version`.

-If you've upgraded your npm version, you might need to delete your `node_modules` folder and re-run `npm install`.

 ## Running code

 To get this stuff running locally (as we don't have a proper build system yet):